Mt Rainier Guided Climb: What to Know Before Booking

 After ascending roughly 1,170 ft, all teams take the first break at 11,200 ft.
 Everyone quickly puts on their parkas, eats a snack, and drinks water, in preparation for the crux of the route: the Disappointment Cleaver (DC).

 NOTE: The pace of everything on this day may feel rushed from the moment you get up.
 It may seem like there isn’t enough time to do everything during each break, but there is.
-When the guides put on their packs, climbers should do the same without much delay.
+When the guides put on their packs, you should do the same without much delay.
 When traveling higher up the mountain, efficiency is critical in getting safely up and down.

 Climbing the DC is the hardest physical activity I’ve ever endured.